-During the summer of 2018, I collaborated with two local developers to create an iOS app that brings a personalized, intuitive, and comparative mobile shopping experience across all ecommerce sites.
+During the summer of 2018, I collaborated with local developers to design an iOS app that brings a personalized and comparative shopping experience across all e-commerce sites.

-Project role: UI/UX design, information architecture, user-flow, branding, illustration
+Project role: Product design, UI/UX design, information architecture, process flow, branding, illustration

 Tools: Figma, Adobe Illustrator